 Based on the results of the risk assessment, the internal audit function conducts periodic review of the effectiveness of the Bank's system and internal controls to assess consistency with the board-approved policies and procedures.
 The resulting audit reports, including exceptions or breaches in limits, are communicated directly to the Audit Committee on a monthly basis to ensure the timeliness, accuracy, and relevance of reporting systems and internal controls in general.
-The regular report includes: (a) Exception reporting; (b) The target date, action plan and the root cause of the exception noted; (c) The status and/or effectiveness of actions taken; (d) The critical operational risks facing, or potentially facing, the bank (e.g., as shown in KRIs and their trend data, changes in risk and control self-assessments, comments in audit/compliance review reports, etc.); and (e) Major risk events/loss experience, issues identified and intended remedial actions.
+The regular report includes: (a) Exception reporting; (b) The target date, action plan and the root cause of the exception noted; (c) The status and/or effectiveness of actions taken; (d) The critical operational risks facing, or potentially facing, the bank; and (e) Major risk events/loss experience, issues identified and intended remedial actions.

-In addition to the traditional reliance on internal and third-party audit functions, the Board performs self-assessments on an annual basis to gauge performance which often lead to early identification of emerging or changing risks requiring policy changes and updates."
+In addition to the traditional reliance on internal audit functions, the Board performs selfassessments on an annual basis to gauge performance which often lead to early identification of emerging or changing risks requiring policy changes and updates."